NicoleMayer/ECE668-Notes/lesson3.md

 🤔Infinite close to zero?

+👨‍🏫Correct.

 ---

 ![](image/2020-09-02-speedup-graph.jpg)

 ❓Why does the practical curve go down?

 🤔As the number of processors becomes larger, the running program should be cut into more divisible parts.
 That's hard when the tasks are really small enought that can't be divided any longer.
 In that case, some processors are redundant and they can't be taken good advantage.
+Besides, more processors means there may be more communication costs, which leads to the decrease of the speedup.

+👨‍🏫First, when multiple processors access the same cache line, memory data, there may be a collision, which brings a lot of I/O costs.
+Both for data input and output (if we want things to go together in the end).
+Second, when you divide the tasks into multiple pieces, the time saving for multiple processors usually less than the time for communication.

 # CPI